simplilearn-devops/devops-lesson-8/lab-8.4/README.md

 ### Step 2

 Start the VNC client on your local machine using x.x.x.x:5901.
 Where x.x.x.x is the external IP address of the virtual machine.
+The password is ‘simplilearn’.

 ### Step 3